apache/skywalking/docs/en/setup/backend/storages/banyandb.md

 [BanyanDB](https://github.com/apache/skywalking-banyandb) is a dedicated storage implementation developed by the SkyWalking Team and the community.
 Activate BanyanDB as the storage, and set storage provider to **banyandb**.

+The OAP requires BanyanDB 0.5 server.
+As BanyanDB is still in the beta phase, we don't provide any compatibility besides the required version.

 ```yaml
 storage:
   banyandb: